MicrosoftDocs/azure-devops-docs/docs/user-guide/alm-devops-features.md

 <p><b>TFVC permissions</b></p>
-<p>Set permissions on [select code management tasks](../organizations/security/permissions.md#tfvc) from the context menu for TFVC files or folders or the admin context for the team project.</p>
+<p>Set permissions on [select code management tasks](../organizations/security/permissions.md#tfvc) from the context menu for TFVC files or folders or the admin context for the project.</p>

 </td>